Harry J. Anslinger: Promotion of cannabis as public harm

 The Bureau first prepared a legislative plan to seek a new law from Congress that would place cannabis and its distribution directly under federal control.
 Second, Anslinger ran a campaign against cannabis on radio and at major forums.
-His view was clear, ideological and judgmental:
+His views were zealous and ideological:

 By the tons it is coming into this country — the deadly, dreadful poison that racks and tears not only the body, but the very heart and soul of every human being who once becomes a slave to it in any of its cruel and devastating forms. ...
 Marihuana is a short cut to the insane asylum.
 Smoke marihuana cigarettes for a month and what was once your brain will be nothing but a storehouse of horrid specters.
 Hasheesh makes a murderer who kills for the love of killing out of the mildest mannered man who ever laughed at the idea that any habit could ever get him. ...

-By using the mass media as his forum, and receiving much support from yellow journalism publisher William Randolph Hearst, Anslinger propelled the anti-cannabis sentiment from state level to a national movement.
+By using the mass media with support from publisher William Randolph Hearst, Anslinger propelled the anti-cannabis sentiment from state level to a national movement.
 He used what he called his "Gore Files" - a collection of quotes from police reports - to graphically depict offenses caused by drug users.
-They were written in the terse and concise language of a police report.
 His most infamous story in The American Magazine concerned Victor Licata, who killed his family:

 An entire family was murdered by a youthful addict in Florida.
 When officers arrived at the home, they found the youth staggering about in a human slaughterhouse.
 With an axe he had killed his father, mother, two brothers, and a sister.
 He seemed to be in a daze ...
 He had no recollection of having committed the multiple crimes.
 The officers knew him ordinarily as a sane, rather quiet young man; now he was pitifully crazed.
 They sought the reason.
 The boy said that he had been in the habit of smoking something which youthful friends called "muggles," a childish name for marijuana.

 This story was referenced in the 1937 anti-weed film Reefer Madness.
 It is one of 200 violent crimes which were documented in Anslinger's "Gore Files" series.
 It has since been discovered that Licata murdered his family due to severe mental illness, which had been diagnosed early in his youth, and not because of cannabis use.
-Researchers have now proved that Anslinger wrongly attributed 198 of the "Gore Files" stories to cannabis usage, and the remaining "two cases could not be disproved because no records existed concerning the crimes."
+Researchers have since proved that Anslinger wrongly attributed many of the "Gore Files" stories to cannabis usage.
 During the 1937 Marihuana Tax Act hearings, Anslinger rehashed the 1933 Licata killings while giving testimony to Congress.